 The Amazon Fire HD 10 has established itself as one of the very cheapest and best-value 10-inch tablets that you can buy.
 It includes access to almost every app and service, a very powerful voice assistant and practically all of the content you could need.
 At less than half the price of Apple's cheapest iPad, but with a screen that's just as large, this 1080p tab has held its own as one of the few genuine tech bargains around.

-The 2021 Amazon Fire HD 10 we have before us (which is still the latest generation of the model) is slightly smaller and lighter than its 2019-released predecessor, but the screen is still 10.1 inches.
+The 2021 Amazon Fire HD 10 we have before us (which is still the latest generation of the model over two years on) is slightly smaller and lighter than its 2019-released predecessor, but the screen is still 10.1 inches.
 Overall, it's very much a case of evolution and not revolution but, with very little competition around at this level, that's all that was needed.

 The official price of the Amazon Fire HD 10 (2021) tablet is £150 / $150 for the 32GB version and £190 / $190 for the 64GB model, though you can often get it for up to 50 per cent off in the Amazon Prime Day and Black Friday sales.

 It’s also worth paying an extra £10 / $10 to have the adverts on the lockscreen removed.
 There are also productivity and accessory bundles to consider, which include things such as Bluetooth keyboards and screen protectors, but these can quite quickly turn a well-priced budget tablet into something that’s less of a bargain.

 The most obvious differences between this 2021 Fire Tab 10 and the 2019 model are the size and weight.
 It’s shed about 40g from the previous half-kilo weight.
 That might not sound like much but it makes one-handed use notably less of a strain on the wrist.